micalevisk/cache-visualization/README.md

 * TieredCache.clearLevel( index ): Will clear the cache for the index on the cache stack.
 * TieredCache.resolveRequest( address ): Will attempt to resolve the memory request on the given cache stack.
 This will call the resolveRequest function for the first given cache on the cache stack.
 Further memory calls are handled by the passing the cache stack through the cache calls removing the responding cache level progressively.

-**View**:
-The view is structured within index.html and is separated within two partitions
+**View**: The view is structured within index.html and is separated within two partitions:
 * The left column is the control column and is responsible for allowing the user to control the cache settings, and displaying the cache statistics.
 * The right column is the visualization column and is responsible for displaying the contents within the cache simulator.
 There are three different views: Direct Mapped, n-Way Set Associative, and Fully Associative.

-**View Controller**:
-The view controller, defined in controller.js, controls connecting the TieredCache and view controls.
+**View Controller**: The view controller, defined in controller.js, controls connecting the TieredCache and view controls.
+The view controller is also responsible for processing any view data before being applied to the view.
 * processAddress(): Will take the current state of the addresses text field, process the field into memory references, and process the left-most address.
 After the address has been processed this will place the address on the end of the addresses field to allow continuous processing.
 * cacheDescription( index ): Returns the description for a given cache simulator on the provided index for the cache stack.
 * averageAccessTime(): Returns the average access time for the entire Tiered Cache.